ch007m/backstage/README.md

 kind load docker-image backstage:dev
 ```

-We can now create the Helm values file to expose the ingress route, use an `app-config` file using a configMap and
+We can now create the Helm values file to expose the ingress route, specify the `app-config` file to be loaded as configMap and
-use the image built
+the image name
 ```bash
 DOMAIN_NAME="<VM_IP>.nip.io"
 cat <<EOF > $(pwd)/my-values.yml